About Aspera

 I created Aspera following a 15-year career in the institutional money management business.
 In that time, I worked as a junior investment analyst, a fixed income analyst, an equity analyst, a junior portfolio manager, an asset allocation strategist, a trader, a portfolio manager, and Head of Equities.
 It was an exciting and rapid career progression, but I was tired of working for others.
 Group think, closet indexing, bureaucracy, and a counterproductive focus on short-term results were pervasive.
 Despite a top-tier performance track record, arbitrary investment constraints limited my ability to exploit outstanding investment opportunities, professionally and personally.
 I also wanted to have more direct contact with the people I was helping.

-It was the encouragement (and gentle pestering) of industry peers, family, and friends that led to the eventual creation of Aspera.
+It was the encouragement (and gentle pestering) of industry peers, family, and friends that also led to the creation of Aspera.
 The idea behind Aspera was simple - build the type of investment management and financial planning firm that I would want to work with if I were the client.
 I now get to advise and manage money the way I see best, and I thoroughly enjoy getting to develop a partnership with the people I help.